neondatabase/website/content/docs/introduction/status.md

 ## Slack

-To receive real-rime updates in Slack, run the following command in the Slack channel of your choice:
+To receive real-time updates in Slack, run the following command in the Slack channel of your choice:

 ```text
 /feed subscribe https://neonstatus.com/slack.rss